This section outlines:

 - Whether there is immediate danger to persons or property; and

-- The best interests of the victim and the victim’s child (if any).
+- The best interests of the victim and any person in the victim’s care.

-Possible terms of the emergency intervention order are:
+Possible terms of the emergency protection order are:

 - Granting the victim or other family members exclusive occupation of the residence for a defined period;